dbolin/Apex.Serialization/README.md

 - Objects containing pointers or handles to unmanaged resources
 - BlockingCollection\<T>
 - Non-generic standard collections
+- ImmutableDictionary and ImmutableHashSet when the Key type hashcode can be randomized
+- Any class inheriting from standard collections when the Key type hashcode can be randomized

 Requires code generation capabilities, most likely only operates under full trust